MicrosoftDocs/powerapps-docs/powerapps-docs/regions-overview.md

 For optimal performance, if your users are in Europe, create and use the environment in the Europe region.
 If your users are in the United States, create and use the environment in the U.S.

+> [!NOTE]
-**Note**: On-premises data gateways aren't available in the India region or in custom environments.
+> On-premises data gateways aren't available in the India region or in custom environments.
 You must create gateways in the default environment.